All Episodes

 They talked about how the FBI needs to partner with big tech companies.

-Uh that already happened in the lead up to the 2020 election.
+That already happened in the lead up to the 2020 election.

-You got Hunter with, you know, doing all sorts of things.
+You got Hunter with, you know, doing all sorts of things, Hunter implicating his father.

 But anyway, so they lead up this effort in the lead up to the 2020 election.

-He was heading up the effort to meet weekly with all the big tech companies and warn them about quote disinformation campaigns from foreign adversaries.
+He was heading up the effort to meet weekly with all the big tech companies and warn them about, quote, disinformation campaigns from foreign adversaries.

 So when the New York Post broke the story about Hunter's laptop, well, they have been prepping all these big tech companies not to print such information.